GREAT AVIATION QUOTES

 War in the Air

-It is realized that Great Britain’s insular strength is no longer unchallenger, that the aeroplane is not a toy, but a possible instrument of warfare, which must be taken into accout by soldiers and statesmen.
+Editorials in the London Newspapers buzzed about the new world where Great Britain’s insular strength is no longer unchallenged; that the aeroplane is not a toy but a possible instrument of warfare, which must be taken into account by soldiers and statesmen, and that it was the one thing needed to wake up the English people to the importance of the science of aviation.

-Lays Aside Crutches to Fly Across Channel, article on Louis Blériot’s flight across the English Channel, in the weekly New York publiation Automibile Topics Illustrated, 31 July 1909.
+Frenchman Proves Aeroplane No Toy, article on Louis Blériot’s flight across the English Channel, in the The New York Times, 25 July 1909.

 Another popular fallacy is to suppose that flying machines could be used to drop dynamite on an enemy in time of war.